Employer of Record in Germany

 Pension in Germany

 Germany's statutory old-age insurance is designed to support employees in maintaining a suitable standard of living during retirement.
-Payments usually begin at age 67, with a maximum payout currently set at 67% of the average net income earned throughout the insured employees working life.
+Payments usually begin at age 67, with the current pension level at 48% of the average monthly salary in Germany.

 Info Icon